 Farming is a great way for children to learn life skills.
 As real-world experiential learning currently remains limited by circumstances, Paadhai works on filling this gap wherever possible.
 The Rotary School in Channapatna is involved in a UN project on Framing Techniques and the school chose the topic of ‘Vineyard and Wine-Making’.
 Paadhai, through its network, connected the school to a vineyard in Brazil - The Terazzos Vineyard in Sao Paulo owned and run by Mr. Fabio Nascimento.

 Mr. Nascimento conducted two sessions.
 The first one was on Farming– cultivating grapes - while the second one covered Wine Making.
 These sessions were very useful for the students and were enjoyed by all participants.
-Here are the recordings of these sessions

 Paadhai’s outreach program has benefited several rural and remote communities including the one in Villupuram.
 In addition to ad hoc support over the years for Rural Community Trust (RCT) in Villupuram, Paadhai has sponsored and facilitated the distribution of study material/notebooks for the children to enable their right to education.
 Several after school training programs in English and Computers have also been undertaken for all students in this home run by RCT.